NVIDIA/grcuda/RESULTS.md

 on a matrix and its transpose (outgoing and ingoing edges of a graph).
 The 2 matrix multiplications, for each iteration, can be computed in parallel, and take most of the total computation time.

-The input graph has **size** vertices, degree 10 and uniform distribution.
-Each execution of this algorithm is composed of 10 iterations.
+The input graph has **size** vertices, degree 3 and uniform distribution.
+Each execution of this algorithm is composed of 5 iterations.
-Kernel computations are very fast, and the speedup increases for larger input graphs: most likely, this is the effect of having 2 SpMV running concurrently, which makes better use of the available memory bandwidth.
 The number of blocks is kept constant at 32, as higher block count resulted in worse overall performance.

-As the benchmark is composed of 2 independent branches, the **maximum theoretical speedup is 2x**.
+As the benchmark is composed of 2 independent branches, the **maximum theoretical speedup is 2x**, although realistic speedup will be lower and mostly achieved through transfer-computation overlapping.

 Structure of the computation (read-only parameters that do not influence the DAG are omitted):